stackbit-projects/neat-rabbit-014d0/src/pages/research.md

 sections:
   - type: research_section
     title: Research Goals
-    pubFile: src/data/pubs2.yaml
+    pubFile: src/data/pubs3.yaml
     features:
-      - title: Discovering Primitives and Codes in Neuroscience
+      - title: Discovering Codes and Primitives in Neuroscience
         content: >-
             A constant chattering of 80 billion neurons through 100 trillion synapses could easily overheat our dense brains.
-Instead, each neuron must spike sparingly, using each spike to carry as many bits as possible.
+To avoid that, each neuron spikes sparingly, and each spike carries as many bits of information as possible.
-          This series of projects explore how efficiently spike activity carries information, and how robustly neuronal structures decode that representation.
+            This series of projects explore how spike activity encodes information, and how dendritic mechanisms decode this information.
         align: left
         posts:
           - blog/attention_bursts.md